Red Clay Strays Debut "Good Godly Woman" Appears in 'Doctor Sleep'

 Adding, “How ’bout you come on,” The bands rally cry.

-Nix, who played harmonica on the track as well as guitar and backup vocals, said that this is just the first of many tunes that he is excited to share with fans.
+Nix, who played guitar and offered backup vocals for the track, said that this is just the first of many tunes that he is excited to share with fans.

 “We’ll be following up “Good Godly Woman” with our next single before the end of the year and there will be an EP out in 2020,” he said.
 “We can’t wait to share our new music with everyone.”